matheus23/irreactive.com/content/blog/functional-graphics.md

 ```

 This definition checks all checkmarks for the monoid laws:
-* Identity: The `empty` graphic shouldn't have an effect on another graphic if `combine`d (placed) on top of or below it.
+* Identity: The `empty` graphic shouldn't have an effect on another graphic if `combine`d (superimposed) on top of or below it.
 * Associativity: This is hard to explain in text.
+Imagine each graphic as a sheet of cardboard.
 It doesn't matter what graphics we 'glue together' first, as long as the order of graphics is the same.
-(Fun fact: graphic superimposition doesn't fulfill the commutativity law, unlike sums and products!)
+(Aside: Graphic superimposition doesn't fulfill the aforementioned commutativity law, unlike sums and products!)

 Now what?
 We defined this `Monoid a` type and inhabit it with some values, but what gives?